 VERSE 38: "I am telling you what I have seen in the Father's presence, and you do what you have heard from your father."

-And the Pharisees were also doing what they had heard from the one Jesus refers to later (in verse 41) as their father the devil.
+And the Pharisees were also doing what they had heard, from the one Jesus refers to (in verse 41), as their father, the devil.

 VERSE 39-40: "Abraham is our father," they answered.
 "If you were Abraham's children," said Jesus, "then you would do the things Abraham did.
 40As it is, you are determined to kill me, a man who has told you the truth that I heard from God.
 Abraham did not do such things."

-Abraham was used as the ultimate model for Jewish piety and hospitality.
-The Pharisees could not get away from the importance of calling Abraham their father, and continued their claim to rights derived from their ancestry.
+Abraham was the ultimate model for Jewish piety and hospitality, and the Pharisees continued their claim to rights, derived from their ancestry.